CyberSecurityUP/GitHoundSec/README.md

     githoundsec
   ```

-> Note: This setup is primarily for Linux systems using X11.
+> Note: This docker setup is primarily for Linux systems using X11.
 For macOS and Windows, additional configuration is required to enable GUI applications from Docker containers.

 > Note: for MacOS users, you can use `xquartz` to run GUI applications from Docker containers.
 Install `xquartz` and [follow the instructions](https://gist.github.com/roaldnefs/fe9f36b0e8cf2890af14572c083b516c) to set up X11 forwarding.